 This is a perfect recipe to put your energy into when you need a distraction.
 Because it's simple, it won't stress you out.
 Though it tastes excellent for breakfast or brunch, it's also the perfect snack food.
 So stress bake at whatever time works for you.

-This is a great baking recipe if you don't have a stand mixer already on hand in your kitchen.
+This is also great baking recipe if you don't have a stand mixer already on hand in your kitchen.
 You can whisk everything in one bowl by hand, meaning those are the only two tools you need.
 Not only is no high-tech equipment required but also clean-up is a breeze, since you won't fill up the sink.
 If both tools are dishwasher safe, you can just throw them straight inside when you're done.

 Roasting this fruit is a great way to revitalize it.
 It intensifies the flavor and brings out the sweetness, especially when you add the vanilla bean to your pot.
 McGarry recommends making an extra batch of roasted strawberries, because they're so good you'll be tempted to eat a whole batch before you even throw them into your loaf mix.